norman-a-wagner/iotau/README.md

-Statische Webseite mit dem wissenschaftlichen Werk von Dr. rer. nat.
+A static website featuring the scientific work of Dr. rer. nat.
 Norman Wagner.
-Reines HTML/CSS/JS, keine Build-Schritte, kein Server nötig — lässt sich direkt über **GitHub Pages** veröffentlichen.
+Pure HTML/CSS/JS, no build steps, no server required—can be published directly via GitHub Pages.

 https://norman-a-wagner.github.io/iotau